Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzADServicePrincipal.md

 ### Example 5 - List service principals by piping

 ```
-PS C:\> Get-AzureRmADApplication -ObjectId 39e64ec6-569b-4030-8e1c-c3c519a05d69 | Get-AzureRmADServicePrincipal
+PS C:\> Get-AzADApplication -ObjectId 39e64ec6-569b-4030-8e1c-c3c519a05d69 | Get-AzADServicePrincipal
 ```

-Gets the AD application with object id '39e64ec6-569b-4030-8e1c-c3c519a05d69' and pipes it to the Get-AzureRmADServicePrincipal cmdlet to list all service principals for that application.
+Gets the AD application with object id '39e64ec6-569b-4030-8e1c-c3c519a05d69' and pipes it to the Get-AzADServicePrincipal cmdlet to list all service principals for that application.

 ## PARAMETERS